maci0/gke-inference-from-scratch/part2.md

 ### 3.1 Install LeaderWorkerSet

-Before deploying multi-node workloads, we need to install LeaderWorkerSet, a Kubernetes API that simplifies managing distributed inference workloads.
+Before deploying multi-node workloads, we need to install LeaderWorkerSet, a Kubernetes API that simplifies the management of distributed inference workloads.

 #### What is LeaderWorkerSet?